NCAA Division 2

 NCAA Division 2 really is the middle ground of NCAA athletics.
 Few Division 2 schools are known nationally, but most are recognizable within their state or region.
 There are currently 314 member colleges.
 Division 2 is made up of smaller public universities and many private schools.
 Only six of the schools have more than 15,000 students.
 The average school size is 2,500 students.

 Division 2 athletics have scholarships, but about 75% less than Division 1 allotted number.
-A detailed look at the numbers of scholarships for each sport and how they are allocated can be found in The Recruiting Code.
+A detailed look at the numbers of scholarships for each sport and how they are allocated can be found in The How to Get Recruited Guide.
 Resources and facilities are generally very good.
 There are often strength coaches and assistant coaches involved in the training process.

 The best Division 2 teams are as good as most Division 1 schools.
 The level on average is below Division 1, but higher than Division 3.
 Division 2 schools are often the beneficiaries of transfer student-athletes, coming from Division 1.
 Athletes who for whatever reason did not succeed at the Division 1 level are able to transfer to a Division 2 school without having to sit out a year of competition as they would have to if they transferred to another Division 1 institution.